 Bloatware is a scourge for technology owners.
 Manufacturers fill your shiny new laptop, phone, or tablet with pre-installed applications to put an extra dollar in their pocket.
 You are left with bundles of oft-useless programs taking up the already limited storage space.

 Microsoft is no stranger to bloatware.
 Windows 10 might look the part, but behind the scenes, there are a plethora of programs you simply don’t need.
 Luckily, you can rid yourself of the bloatware.
-Let’s look at how to ease the pressure on that awful bloating.
+Let’s look at how to ease the pressure and debloat Windows 10.

 How to Remove Windows 10 Bloatware